gengo/goship/README.md

     https://github.com/coreos/etcd

-There are various tools to update your ETCD server including the etcctl client or curl, you can also use a variety of clients and JSON formatting:
+There are various tools to update your ETCD server including the etcdctl client or curl, you can also use a variety of clients and JSON formatting:
 There is also a convert.go in tools that can be used to 'bootstrap' etcd.